 I won’t go into a long history lesson about the ruins but here are a few tidbits I found to be interesting:

-Next Stop: Beach Club!
+Next Stop: Tulum Beach Club

 After you’re done walking around the ruins, you’ll likely be dripping in sweat and more than ready for a cold beverage.
 I would highly suggest heading over to a beach club in Tulum – it’s the perfect way to spend the rest of the day.
-My mom and I decided to check out Ziggy’s Beach Club, which is about a 20 minute drive from the ruins.
+We decided to check out Ziggy’s Beach Club, which is about a 20 minute drive from the ruins.
 There are a line of taxis waiting right outside the ruins that you can take to get there.
 Beware they will cost you a little more than your average taxi but for the added convenience we ended up paying around $18 USD for the trip.